|

 BENNY POWELL

-Benny Powell is one of the most versatile trombonists and
+Benny Powell one of the most versatile trombonists

-Powell is a favorite with both nightclub audiences and jazz critics.
+Benny Powell was a favorite with both nightclub audiences and jazz critics.

 Sometimes performing alongside pianist Jane Jarvis and bassist Earl May,